vnchari/csifish/README.md

 ## Security Notice

-Although care was taken to follow constant‑time coding practices, **this code has not been formally audited**.
+Although care was taken to follow constant‑time coding practices, **this code is not guaranteed to be constant-time**.
-Do **not** deploy in production systems or handle sensitive key material until a thorough cryptographic review has been completed.
+Do **not** deploy in production systems or handle sensitive key material.

 ---